Clark Hodder

-Clark Hodder (November 9, 1903 – June 15, 1968) was an American athlete, coach, and administrator who won the Massachusetts State Amateur Championship and played and coached hockey at Harvard College.
+Clark Hodder (November 9, 1903 – June 15, 1968) was an American athlete, coach, and administrator who won the Massachusetts State Amateur Championship in golf and played and coached hockey at Harvard College.

 Golf

 In 1921, Hodder won the Massachusetts Junior Championship.
 Later that year he won the South Shore Championship.
 In 1922, Hodder won 10 open amateur tournaments, repeated as state junior champion, and lost the Massachusetts State Amateur Championship to Francis Ouimet by one stroke.

 In 1924, he won the Massachusetts mixed four-ball championship with Glenna Collett.
 He repeated in 1925, this time with Elizabeth Gordon.
 He and Lina Baker were runners-up in 1927.

 The Massachusetts State Amateur Championship long eluded Hodder and in 1936, his 15th year competing in the tournament, he was described by W. A. Whitcomb of The Boston Globe as being "relegated to the category which claims Mac Smith and other stars who always challenge but never quite can win".
 That year he was able to win the Championship by one stroke over Leo Martin.

 In 1951 and 1953, Hodder and his son, James, won the Massachusetts Golf Association's father-son championship.